jalcazo/fallout4_resurrected/README.md

 # NPC's / presets / characters

+<span style="font-family: Courier;">Looksmenu presets for character customization do not count towards this limit as they are not .esp or .esm files.
+(Looksmenu presets are typically stored as .json files within your Fallout 4 data directory, specifically under the folder for F4SE plugins).</span>

 | Mod | Brief summary | Spanish translation |
 |----------|----------|----------|
 | [aPocalyptic Presets for LooksMenu.](https://www.nexusmods.com/fallout4/mods/41576) | Presets with a raiders theme. | Not needed. |